 What Makes Home Offices So Appealing to Buyers?

 New York’s Capital Region is full of properties featuring secluded areas designed solely for the purpose of working from home.
-Let’s see what exactly makes the notion of home offices so attractive to buyers even before they decide to move.
+Let’s see what exactly makes home offices so attractive to buyers even before they decide to move.

 - A personal office serves as a one-for-all place for your work essentials.
 Those include a computer, different supplies, paperwork, files, etc.